Jaila28/Election-Analysis/README.md

 -The winner of the election was:

-   Diana DeGette: received 272,892 votes which was 73.8% of the total of votes.
+   Diana DeGette who received 272,892 votes, which was 73.8% of the total votes submitted.

 ##Challenge Overview